All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 5-7% body weight loss is the clinical average.
 This represents meaningful, health-improving weight loss.
 Research consistently shows that even 5% weight loss reduces the risk of type 2 diabetes by 58% (Diabetes Prevention Program), lowers blood pressure, and improves cholesterol profiles.

 You're roughly one-quarter to one-third of the way through.
 The STEP 1 trial ran for 68 weeks, with weight loss continuing throughout.
 At week 12, participants had achieved roughly 35-40% of their eventual total weight loss.
-The majority of the journey is still ahead.
+The majority of the process is still ahead.

 The rate of loss is expected to increase.
 You haven't reached the full 2.4 mg dose yet.
 Weeks 12-28 are typically the period of most rapid weight loss on semaglutide.
 The best is yet to come.